Free

 Celebrate and Move Forward

-It is no small thing to take the time to work through these questions and make informed decisions about the future of your business!
-On behalf of the people you will feed, fiber, and heal for years to come, we thank you for your diligence and insistence on making it work.
+It is no small thing to take the time to work through these questions and make informed decisions about the future of your business.
+On behalf of your employees and customers that you serve diligently, we thank you for your diligence and insistence on making it work.
+Here are some additional resources to support you on your journey.

 If you are feeling confident that an additional business structure is right for you, the next steps are to A) form the structure and then B) write the governance document.

-• Speak to a trusted insurance agents about getting liability coverage for new risks.
+1. Speak to a trusted insurance agent about getting liability coverage for new risks.
+Visit the Commons Community to ask for insurance agent referrals if needed.

 We’re rooting for you!